Designer - Lighting

 Jon was the Technical Director of West Australian Ballet in Perth from 2008 – 2015 where he designed lighting for all the major repertoire.
 During this time he has also designed lighting for Black Swan State Theatre Company, The Royal New Zealand Ballet and various other companies.

-In July 2015 he took on the position of Technical Director at The Australian Ballet and for the company he also lit David McAllister’s first full length ballet The Sleeping Beauty, and the shortened version for children, which was a huge triumph.
-For the company in 2016 he will light two new works in a mixed bill at the Sydney Opera House, and he returns to West Australian Ballet to light a new production of The Nutcracker.
+In July 2015 he took up the position of Technical Director at The Australian Ballet and for the company he lit David McAllister’s first full length ballet The Sleeping Beauty, and the shortened version for children, which was a huge triumph.
+In 2016 he lit two new works in the mixed bill program, Symphony in C, at the Sydney Opera House for The Australian Ballet, and returned to West Australian Ballet to light a new production of The Nutcracker.
+He also designed the candelabra for the 2016 tour of Chopin by Candlelight with Piers Lane, presented by Andrew McKinnon.

 Other recent engagements include relighting the West Australian Ballet production of Pinocchio for Opera du Rhin in France, designing the lighting for The Seagull for Black Swan State Theatre and Coppelia for Queensland Ballet, The Sleeping Beauty for Royal New Zealand Ballet , Signs of Life for Black Swan State Theatre Company and Sydney Theatre Company, and Cinderella for West Australian Ballet, Monument - a new work by Gary Stewart to commemorate the centenary of Canberra- New Zealand Opera’s The Flying Dutchman, directed by Matthew Lutton, as well as West Australian Ballet’s new production of La Sylphide.